 I got a sweet phone call this week that reminded me how blessed I am.

-You see, my husband and I are going to be grandparents for the first time in Feb.
+You see, my husband and I are going to have our first grandchild in Feb.
 2016.
 And a few days ago, for the first time, our son and his wife heard the heartbeat of their tiny creation, who is the size of a plum.
 A sugar-plum, for sure, because a baby’s heartbeat is the sweetest sound ever.
 And our son called to tell me about it.

 It’s true, right?
 Nothing softens an anxious, or unhappy, or angry heart like a newborn.
 Just wrap ’em up like a burrito and rock ’em while they doze off.
 Sniff their downy little heads and doze off yourself.
 Nothing like it.

-Already, I have some things I want our grand baby plum to know.
+Already, I have some things I want our first grand child to know.
 So, I’m going to write this child of God some letters, starting with this one.